11 Cool Uses for Jars

 8. Natural room scents

-Want fresh, sweet, interesting smells in the house without artificial scents or harsh chemicals?
+Would you like fresh, sweet, interesting smells in the house without artificial scents or harsh chemicals?
 These natural room scents reuse jars in a creative way!

 9. Seed Storage

 Want to keep track of your seeds and make sure they don't wander away?
-Use jars for seed storage -- but keep them in a cool dry place so they don't accidentally cook or get any wayward ideas about sprouting!
+Use jars for seed storage -- but keep them in a cool dry place so they don't accidentally "cook" or get any wayward ideas about sprouting!

 Speaking of which, jars are perfect for sprouting so you can have fresh sprouts to use on salads and sandwiches and in stir fries.
 Want some tips on sprouting at home?